FOSS-UCSC/FOSSALGO/.github/PULL_REQUEST_TEMPLATE.md

 **Hi!**
-Thanks for considering contributing to this ever-growing list of algorithm and data structure implementations.
+Thanks for considering for contributing to this ever-growing list of algorithm and data structure implementations.
 Your contribution is valuable.
-Use the follow template for creating Pull Requests
+Use the follow template for creating PRs.
+(Delete this part)
 ---

 **Fixes #{ISSUE_NUMBER}**